Justin Bieber Not a Fan of Music by The Weeknd, Selena Gomez's New Beau

 What do you mean, Justin Bieber?

-While leaving a restaurant in West Hollywood Friday, the singer was asked if he is able to listen to a song by The Weeknd.
+While leaving a restaurant in West Hollywood Friday, a photographer asked the singer if he is able to listen to a song by The Weeknd.

 "Hell no, I can't listen to a Weeknd song," Bieber replied, as seen in a video posted on TMZ Saturday.
 "That s--t's whack."